peterprescott/a1-dissertation/md/draft.md

 (p.286). @SOpenshaw1997 then found himself in another notable controversy concerning geodemographics, this time offering a defense, when he offered a widely-ranging response to the various criticisms of Geographic Information Systems gathered by @JPickles1995.
-Specifically, Openshaw responded to the portrayal given by @JCrampton1995 and
-@JGoss1995 of geodemographics as a terrifying tool of mass surveillance, able to manipulate and control customer behaviour.
-Some of Openshaw's arguments have become less persuasive with time, such as his suggestion that a comprehensive customer database need not be feared since it "does not yet exist".
-Concerns which seemed disproportionate and even absurd in the early years of Internet usage -- Amazon.com was only launched in July 1995 [@JChevalierGoolsbee2003] -- now seem much more relevant, and altogether more plausible.
 The point which stands out as having the most continued validity in his discussion is his suggestion that "data protection legislation" can mitigate some of the dangers of unfettered technological surveillance.
-Robust data protection legislation does now exist [@GDPR2016], but indeed, the geodemographics giant Experian has been found to be in breach [@ICO2020c].
+Robust data protection legislation does now exist [@GDPR2016].

-In our contemporary context, @SGilbert2021 offers a more helpful response to the suggestion that gathering and profiting from people's data is a sort of exploitative 'data colonialism' [@JThatcherEtAl2016], in which an intrinsically valuable resource is being unfairly extracted.
+In our contemporary context, @SGilbert2021 offers a more relevant response to the suggestion that gathering and profiting from people's data is a sort of exploitative 'data colonialism' [@JThatcherEtAl2016], in which an intrinsically valuable resource is being unfairly extracted.
-Rather than being 'the new oil', Gilbert suggests that a better metaphor for big data would in fact be 'the new manure': "a mundane by-product of life", which, like manure that is processed into fertiliser, only has economic value because there are businesses that have invested in processing it into something useful.
+Rather than being 'the new oil' [@MSzczepanski2020], Gilbert, whose describes himself as a 'data optimist', suggests that a better metaphor for big data would in fact be 'the new manure': "a mundane by-product of life" [p.36], which, like manure that is processed into fertiliser, only has economic value because there are businesses that have invested in processing it into something useful.

+We cannot in this paper attempt a comprehensive evaluation of Gilbert's attempt to defend big data analytics and develop a positive account of *digital legitimacy* [@AGreeneGilbert2020].
+For our present purposes it will suffice to note that on the one hand, a positive argument can be made for it, while on the other hand, to whatever extent the negative assessment is considered valid, the development of free and open alternatives would seem to be a necessary strategy of resistance [@DSwanlundSchuurman2019].